arokapil/go-cents-progpow/cmd/vladvm/README.md

   }
 }
 ```
+## Notes

 Things of note:

 - No 'mining-reward' is applied per se, aside from the transaction fees
 - Info about rejected transactions wind up on `stderr`, to not 'pollute' the `json` which can be reused for the next state transition
-- and, again: TRANSACIONS USE THE SAME CHAINID AS MAINET - REPLAY IS FULLY POSSIBLE
+- and, again: TRANSACTIONS USE THE SAME CHAINID AS MAINET - REPLAY IS FULLY POSSIBLE

 This written for ethberlin hackathon, do not use this in real life.